qhvg/win/README.md

 More stuff will be added later.

 **Files will be downloaded to current directory (ex. if you run the script at `C:\Users\Administrator\Desktop`, the files will be downloaded there).
-Same goes to the script itself, when using the Powershell method.**
+Same goes to the script itself when using the Powershell method.**

 ## How to run?
 ### Method 1 - Powershell